-First Foundation outside Waterford - in Carrick on Suir, Co.
+A second foundation, in Carrick on Suir, Co.
 Tipperary (Paid for by John O'Brien, who himself became a Brother aged 62).

-A third foundation at Dungarvan, Co.
+A third foundation, in Dungarvan, Co.
 Waterford.

 Brothers arrive in Limerick and Thurles (Cahill brothers).

-Archbishop Murray (Dublin), returning from Rome through France "learned of a Society called Brothers of the Christian Schools; procured a copy of their Rules and Constitutions" Later a copy of Pope Benedict XIII's Bull (1724) was translated from French and a copy sent to each community so hte Brothers could discuss this possibility.
+Archbishop Murray (Dublin), returning from Rome through France "learned of a Society called Brothers of the Christian Schools; procured a copy of their Rules and Constitutions" Later a copy of Pope Benedict XIII's Bull (1724) was translated from French and a copy sent to each community so the Brothers could discuss this possibility.

 The Papal permission, called a "Brief" and named in Latin "Ad Pastoralis Dignitatis" was issued on September 5th and brought from Rome to Ireland by Fr.
 Kenney.
 A translated copy was sent to each community.
 In August 1821 the Brothers gathered in Thurles to discuss their future and 17 of them signed their acceptance of the Brief.

 19 professed Brothers took part in an assembly and retreat in Waterford in January, and afterwards the Brothers professed vows on the feast of the Holy Name of Jesus (January 20th).
 The reorganisation plan was accepted and a new Congregation, the Congregation of Christian Brothers was formed.
 Edmund Rice became the first Superior General of the new Pontifical Congregation.
 On June 1st that year he was 60 years old.

 The Brothers in Cork, led by Austin Riordan, continued as a Diocesan Congregation and continued to be known as the Presentation Brothers.